What Is Landlord Insurance?

 - It can reduce overall claims on your landlord policy, potentially lowering your premiums over time

-Always list your property as an additional interested party on the tenant's renters insurance certificate so you're notified if the policy lapses.
+Always list your property as an additional interested party on the tenant's renters insurance policy so you're notified if the policy lapses.
+For a deeper dive into what tenants are actually buying, see our guide on the HO4 renters policy.

 Legal Liability Protections for Landlords